Vanier scholarships aid community-engaged student research

 For Bar, the scholarship acknowledges the importance of innovative, outside-the-box research.
 “My research is arts-based research within the health realm.
 To see that acknowledged and validated through this award really reinforces that there is support and interest and understanding of the great opportunities the arts bring our healthcare system.
 That’s exciting for me.
 I couldn’t have imagined a clearer statement about this type of work.”

-A complete list of 2017 Vanier scholars is available external,online.
+A complete list of 2017 Vanier scholars is available online, external link.
 Nominations for next year’s scholarships are due November 1.